 - Parts: $311-$397

 - Labor: $223 – $281

-- Urgency: Brake pad and rotor is done at prescribed mileage intervals, but you should replace them immediately when a noise and/or vibration is felt in the brake pedal.
+Brake pad and rotor replacement is done at prescribed mileage intervals, but you should have them replaced immediately when a noise and/or vibration is felt in the brake pedal.

 What Is Brake Pad and Rotor Replacement?

 On cars equipped with disc brakes, the pads and rotors are the wear items that must be replaced over time to ensure safe braking.
 When you press the brake pedal, fluid in the master cylinder applies pressure to the brake calipers, which in turn squeezes the brake pads against the brake rotors.
 This friction is what stops your car.

 Over time, the material used for the brake pads and rotors wears out.
 The cost to replace brake pads and rotors depends on the vehicle and the type of material used for the pads and rotors.
 For these parts prices, keep in mind that it is for a four-wheel brake job that replaces all pads and rotors.
 Pads are sold in sets of four so you can do just the front or back brakes, and rotors are sold individually.

 What Happens If You Don’t Replace Your Brake Pads and Rotors?